A. This Policy

 E. Lawful basis for Processing Personal Data

-Compliance with applicable law: We may Process your Personal Data where the Processing is required
+- Compliance with applicable law: We may Process your Personal Data where the Processing is required by applicable law;

 F. Sensitive Personal Data